persapiens/Course/Content/Images/README.md

 # Virtual Machine Images

+In this workshop, we'll cover a few core concepts related to virtual machine images, including their storage formats and the operations needed to boot them.
+We will cover how they are built from scratch and practice a few of the steps.

+## Understanding Virtual Machine Images

 A _virtual machine image_ is a file, containing contents and structure for an operating system, suitable for running in a virtualization platform or OS hypervisor.
 The file may simply be a _disk image_ (sectors, volumes, partitions) or contain additional information about the virtual machine configuration (networking, memory, etc).

 ### Common formats